-Tonight, I will discuss about Psyllium, a plant whose fibers posses many virtues.
+Today, I will be discussing about Psyllium, a plant whose fibers possess many virtues.

 Blond psyllium is from Iran and India; black psyllium comes from the Middle East.

 What is so important about psyllium?
 Well, first and foremost, its seeds, which contain mucilage.
 Mucilage is a plant material which contains polysaccharides.
 Once they enter in contact with water, they inflate, and the material becomes viscous and gelatinous.